Hardesty & Hanover: Hardesty & Hanover (1945)

 In 1945, Hardesty took on Clinton Hanover (former Chief of the New York City Bureau of Bridge Design) as a partner.
 The duo's leadership saw completion of the Rainbow Bridge in 1941.
 Spanning Niagara Falls, the structure was honored with the 1941 American Institute of Steel Construction (AISC) 1st Place "Class A" Prize Bridge Award for beauty.

 In the following decades, the company developed many other moveable and fixed bridges across New York State and beyond.
 One of its earliest forays into moveable architecture was an amusement ride for the 1964 New York World's Fair that took the form of a Ferris wheel, known as the Uniroyal Giant Tire.

 Among H&H's first highway projects was the Interstate 80 and Route 19 interchange in Paterson, New Jersey.
 The company has continued to design roadways, most recently the reconstruction of LaGuardia Airport and Kew Gardens Interchange.
 The latter project features NEXT Beam technology in one of its 15 bridges.
+The firm also designed the replacement William Cullen Bryant Viaduct between Flower Hill & Roslyn, New York.

+In 2022, Hardesty & Hanover unveiled a new corporate brand & logo that complements recent company growth.
+Going forward, branding will identify the firm as H&H, with Hardesty & Hanover, LLC remaining the legal name.
+In 2022, the firm also received notification from the United States Patent and Trademark Office that the firm had been awarded a trademark designation for the key phrase “Designed to Amaze, Engineered to Last®” which had been used across the firm for more than four years.
+While the firm and its employees have multiple patents, this is the first trademark awarded to H&H. With 600 employees, the firm has 33 offices in the US and the UK.